 Once upon a time this real-ale nirvana on Rose Lane was rather like a pub in a living room.
 At busy times you’d count yourself lucky to get a seat in Pi, in the leafy suburb of Mossley Hill, such was its popularity – and cosiness.

-When the beer’s as good as it is here, standing room was no bad thing, but this relaxed alehouse has recently expanded in the building next door, providing many more opportunities for Liverpool’s real-ale aficionados to sup some of the best local brews in the north-west.
+When the beer’s as good as it is here, standing room was no bad thing, but this relaxed alehouse subsequently expanded in the building next door, providing many more opportunities for Liverpool’s real-ale aficionados to sup some of the best local brews in the north-west.

 Mossley Hill Station is just down the road and the 80A will whisk you from the city centre to just outside the front door, particularly handy if you’re doing the short stagger in the opposite direction.
 Even better, walk across Sefton Park on your way there from Lark Lane and experience some of Liverpool’s finest scenery.